What is in this leaflet

 - known analgesic intolerance

-- if you know you are a CYP 2D6 ultra-rapid metaboliser
+- you are a CYP 2D6 ultra-rapid metaboliser

 - chronic alcohol use including recent cessation of alcohol intake